StarterRALLY

-Thermoformed carbon paddles from $45 CAD, a fraction of the $250+ big brands.
+T700 carbon paddles from $45 CAD, thermoformed flagships from $59, all a fraction of the $250+ big brands.
 Try same-day in Toronto, pre-order with a $20 deposit, backed by a real warranty.

 Hit any model on a real court in Toronto before you pay a cent.